jlevy/pdiffjson/README.md

     By default calls diff without arguments, yielding a unified diff.
 But it can be helpful to add standard diff arguments to refine the type of output, such as:
-      -c (contextual diff)
+    -c (contextual diff),
-      -C2 (contextual diff with two lines of context) -U5 (unified diff with 5 lines of context)
+    -C2 (contextual diff with two lines of context), or -U5 (unified diff with 5 lines of context).
     $

 ## Installation